 LL.B., University of Western Australia, 2007

-Haynes and Boone’s London office has received widespread recognition in the 2021 edition of the Legal 500 United Kingdom directory, published by Legalease.
-The guide ranked Haynes and Boone among the most recommended UK firms in four practice areas, one more than the previous year: Oil and Gas; Shipping; International Arbitration; and Construction: Contentious.
-The guide also highlighted nine H [...]
+Haynes and Boone, LLP’s London office has again received widespread recognition in the 2022 edition of the Legal 500 United Kingdom directory, published by Legalease.
+In keeping with the growth of its London office, Haynes Boone had more lawyers and practices featured in the most recent Legal 500 directory.
+The guide ranked Haynes Boone among the most recommended UK firms in five practice areas [...]